Apple grows its business in India by 400% in a single quarter

 that's true man !! if they start giving iphone on contract in India then this will be one of the biggest market for both Apple and Android handset manufactures ..

 posted on Feb 08, 2013, 8:06 AM 1

 Contracts?
 They have reverse subsidies and everyone knows how much one pays more for these contracts.
 They work out too expensive.
 Card companies offer 0% EMI for 12 months.
 That's far better and one is not handcuffed by any operator (TRAI wouldn't really allow much leeway on handcuffing in India as people now can switch providers without change of numbers) .
 But Apple?
 If they have grown by 400% then their market share should have been 12-16% ... all this humbug :)

 Posts: 5; Member since: Feb 08, 2013

 I'm from India and I have never heard of redington or ingram micro.
 People who buy the iPhone want to show off.

+I am an Indian, and trust me, all of my friends consider iPhone to be a cheap piece of crap with a super expensive logo, which is according to me worthless.
+Here is what we believe in India - 1. iPhone is just a piece of hardware worth no more than 14000 INR (Almost 270-280 USD), with a logo on the back costing 30000 INR (Almost 600 USD), thus giving it a price tag of 44000 INR totally (Almost 900 USD).
+2. Its better to buy a Nokia/Samsung/Sony Device, which is just superb for us.
 3. Advanced communities in Delhi and Mumbai already have iCraps in their hands, and here is what they say - "It is just a status symbol for us.
 It has a crappy hardware and breaks too readily, thus we prefer Nokia and Sony, but again, they are not status symbols."

 Yeah, Apple increased their market share by 400%.
 They sold 4 this quarter.